 Yes, practices will be required to opt in or “participate” in order to be included in the extract.
 This is an established process that practices are familiar with and it is not considered burdensome.
 An offer of participation has be sent to practices in the CQRS system after a Data Provision Notice (DPN) was published.
 In line with the DPN, practices are required to log in to Calculating Quality Reporting Service (CQRS) in order to take a positive action and either accept or reject the offer of participation.
 A practice can change their participation status if required, so if they initially reject the offer but later decide to participate, the offer can be reissued.
 There is no new data recording burden on general practice as a result of this extract.

 Will CVDPREVENT provide practices with identifiable data for case finding and other quality improvement initiatives?

 CVDPREVENT will provide aggregate level reporting at different geographies eg. practices; PCNs; STPs/ICS.
 Existing and new patient level case finder tools will continue to support local quality improvement activity and local systems will be encouraged to adopt the CVDPREVENT business rule set.
 Discussions have also commenced with GPIT Futures to see if there’s potential to mandate the CVDPREVENT business rule set and case finder functionality within existing GPIT systems through template development.

 How will CVDPREVENT affect the patients concerned?

 There will be no impact on patients from sharing the data, as no one can be identified from the information shown in our reports.

-The National Data Opt-Out does not apply to the submission of data to NHS Digital for this collection as a Data Provision Notice, that will be published, imposes a legal requirement on the participating General Practices once they agree to participate.
+The National Data Opt-Out does not apply to the submission of data to NHS Digital for this collection as a Data Provision Notice, that has been published, imposes a legal requirement on the participating General Practices once they agree to participate.
 However, all requests to NHS Digital for dissemination of the submitted data will be handled in accordance with the National Data Opt-Out Policy by the Data Access Request Service (DARS).